The François Jacob Institute of Biology brings together five departments and three services

-The LMN, directed by Emmanuel Brouillet, brings together almost 60 scientists with Research interests in Neurosciences, including mechanisms of degeneration, animal models, brain imaging, and gene-, cell- and drug-based strategies for treating neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and Huntington’s disease.
+The LMN, directed by Gilles Bonvento, brings together almost 60 scientists with Research interests in Neurosciences, including mechanisms of degeneration, animal models, brain imaging, and gene-, cell- and drug-based strategies for treating neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and Huntington’s disease.

 Some of the research projects of UMR9199 are “translational” in nature, designed to lead to clinical applications, thanks in particular to the strong links developed between this unit and Henri Mondor Hospital in Créteil.

 The scientific output of UMR9199/LMN is generated with the support from the MIRCen Platforms and is based on collaborations with several academic laboratories in France and elsewhere, and with pharmaceutical groups or biotech companies.

 CEA is a French government-funded technological research organisation in four main areas: low-carbon energies, defense and security, information technologies and health technologies.
 A prominent player in the European Research Area, it is involved in setting up collaborative projects with many partners around the world.